Ikigai, Purpose and Direction

 - I should want this because it looks like success.

-- It makes sense on paper but I feel nothing.
+- It makes sense on paper but I feel disconnected.

 Ikigai: A Deeper Understanding